gunasenaupeksha436-web/gunasenaupeksha436-web/README.md

 # Hi there, I'm Upeksha Gunasena 👋

 **Age:** 22
-**Major:** Cyber Security
+**Major:** software engineer

 ---

 ### About Me
-I'm a passionate cybersecurity enthusiast focused on learning and developing expertise in information security, threat analysis, and secure systems.

----
+I am an undergraduate Software Engineering student at CINEC Campus with a strong interest in technology and innovation.
+I am passionate about learning new programming languages, developing software solutions, and exploring modern fields like Artificial Intelligence.
+I enjoy building projects that improve my skills and help me grow as a future software engineer.

 ### Let's Connect
 Feel free to explore my repositories and reach out!